Keyfactor/f5-waf-orchestrator/README.md

 The following table describes the required and optional fields for the `F5WafTls` and `F5WafCa` certificate store types.

+In Keyfactor Command, navigate to Certificate Stores from the Locations Menu.
+Click the Add button to create a new Certificate Store using the attributes in the table above.

 | Attribute | Description                                                                                                                                    |
 | --------- |------------------------------------------------------------------------------------------------------------------------------------------------|
 | Category | Select either F5WafTls or F5WafCa depending on whether you want to manage TLS certificates or Root CAs.                                        |